shopware/docs/guides/plugins/plugins/framework/store-api/add-caching-for-store-api-route.md

 ## Overview

-In this guide you'll learn how to add a cache layer to your custom Store API route.
+In this guide you will learn how to add a cache layer to your custom Store API route.
 In this example, we will add a cache layer for the `ExampleRoute`, which is created in the [Add Store API route](./add-store-api-route.md) guide.
 For the cache invalidation we will write a invalidation subscriber.

 ## Prerequisites